Short-Term & Temporary Disability in Tennessee [Applying]

 Federal law requires participation in the Social Security program, which covers non-occupational temporary disabilities lasting twelve months or longer.
 Workers and employers share premium costs through FICA payroll taxes.

-Apply for temporary disability benefits through Social Security if you cannot work due to an off-the-job accident or illness.
-You do not have to have a permanent medical condition to qualify, as their definition indicates!
+If you cannot work due to an off-the-job accident or illness, apply for disability benefits online at Social Security.
+As their definition indicates, you do not have to have a permanent medical condition to qualify!

 “To meet our definition of disability, you must not be able to engage in any substantial gainful activity (SGA) because of a medically determinable physical or mental impairment(s) that is either: